charltonoti/CS411-Fall-21/README.md

-Assignment 2 (user stories) is under Docs directory
+Assignment 3 is under Docs directory，and protocol codes is under prototype directory.